CV

 As a personal project, I scraped the Diario Oficial de la Federación (DOF) and created a public dataset.
 The DOF is the official government gazette where official documents, laws, decrees, regulations, and notices from the Mexican federal government are published.

-For these projects, I always use Python, sometimes with the Django framework and libraries as requests and BeautifulSoup.
+For these projects, I use Python and libraries as requests and BeautifulSoup, and sometimes with the Django framework to create web platforms.

 I have worked with microdata from complex survey designs to calculate customized estimations and econometric models.
 When using these datasets, it's important to consider some elements of the survey design as the strata, FPC, and weights.
 Some of the surveys I have worked with are: